typelinkmodel/tlm/docs/spec/tlmd.md

 ### Examples header
 A line in a model file that starts with one or more whitespace characters and follows an examples line is an examples header.

-It optionally starts with the keyword `ok` followed by a vertical bar `|`.
-After that follows one or more whitespace characters, the `link path` for the from side of the examples, one or more whitespace characters, another vertical bar `|`, one or more whitespace characters, and finally the `link path` for the to side of the examples.
+It optionally starts with the keyword `ok`, followed by 0 or more whitespace characters, followed by a vertical bar `|`.
+After that follows 0 or more whitespace characters, the `link path` for the from side of the examples, 0 or more whitespace characters, another vertical bar `|`, 0 or more whitespace characters, and finally the `link path` for the to side of the examples.

-It must be follows by an examples divider line.
+It must be followed by an examples divider line or an example line.

 ### Examples divider
 A line in a model file that starts with one or more whitespace characters and then is a series of one or more equals characters `=` is an examples divider.
 It must be followed by one or more example lines.

+The divider should be a line of equals characters, but any combination of equals `=`, dash `-` and vertical bar `|` is also allowed.

 ### Example
 A line in a model file that starts with one or more whitespace characters that follows an examples divider is an example line.
-If the examples header for these examples started with the keyword `ok`, the example line starts with the keyword `no` if the example is invalid, and is then followed by a vertical bar `|`, followed by one or more whitespace cahracters followed by an `example value` for the from side link path, followed by one or more whitespace characters, followed by a vertical bar `|`, followed by one or more whitespace characters, and finally the `example value` for the to side link path.
+If the examples header for these examples started with the keyword `ok`, the example line starts with the keyword `no` if the example is invalid, and is then followed by 0 or more whitespace characters and a vertical bar `|`, followed by 0 or more whitespace characters followed by an `example value` for the from side link path, followed by 0 or more whitespace characters, followed by a vertical bar `|`, followed by 0 or more whitespace characters, and finally the `example value` for the to side link path.

 Example values consist of 0 or more characters except for newlines or the vertical bar character `|`.
 Instead of a newline character or vertical bar character, it is recommended comments are added for statements that have these as valid values.
 For example: